apache/couchdb-nano/README.md

   }
 });
 ```

-### pipes
+### Pipes

-you can pipe in nano like in any other stream.
-for example if our `rabbit` document has an attachment with name `picture.png`
-(with a picture of our white rabbit, of course!) you can pipe it to a `writable
+You can pipe in nano like in any other stream.
+For example if our `rabbit` document has an attachment with name `picture.png` you can pipe it to a `writable stream`:
-stream`

 ``` js
 var fs = require('fs'),